An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Illustration of proof techniques

 The corresponding nucleotide sequence $\widehat{S}$ is:

-We claim that all nucleotides in $\widehat{S}$ occurring at a given height in $\widehat{\tau}$ must pair with one another in~$M$.
-By then considering arcs joining nucleotides in $\widehat{S}$ that occur at height 0 to 3 in $\widehat{\tau}$ in that order, and applying the condition of no arc crossings, we obtain the following nested sequence of arcs: This arc set is exactly the arc set of $M$ (because the nucleotides occurring at height 4 in $\tau$ remain unpaired in~$M$).
+We claim that all nucleotides in $\widehat{S}$ occurring at a given depth in $\widehat{\tau}$ must pair with one another in~$M$.
+By then considering arcs joining nucleotides in $\widehat{S}$ that occur at depth 0 to 3 in $\widehat{\tau}$ in that order, and applying the condition of no arc crossings, we obtain the following nested sequence of arcs: This arc set corresponds exactly to the arc set of $M$ (because the nucleotides occurring at depth 4 in $\tau$ remain unpaired in~$M$).
 Therefore $M$ equals $R$, as required.

 It remains to prove the claim.
-To show that all nucleotides in $\widehat{S}$ occurring at height $j$ ($0\leq j \leq 3$) in $\widehat{\tau}$ must pair with one another in $M$, we modify the previous process involving boxes, colouring, and tags so that the last remaining uncoloured tree height is $j$ (rather than 4, as in Figure \ref{it3}).
+To show that all nucleotides in $\widehat{S}$ occurring at depth $j$ ($0\leq j \leq 3$) in $\widehat{\tau}$ must pair with one another in $M$, we modify the previous process involving boxes, colouring, and tags so that the last remaining uncoloured depth is $j$ (rather than 4, as in Figure~\ref{condensed}).
 We illustrate this modified process for the case $j=1$, using a condensed tree representation for $\widehat{\tau}$.
 The argument for other values of $j$ is similar.

-In Figure \ref{it21}, box and colour the even heights (having opposite parity to $j=1$).
-The nucleotides occurring at these heights belong to a balanced set $\mathcal{B}$, and so they must all pair with one another.
-Place at uncoloured heights the parity of the running difference with respect to $\mathcal{B}$.
-Nucleotides whose running difference has even parity (opposite to that of the nucleotides at height $j=1$) form a new balanced set $\mathcal{B'}$.
+In iteration 1 of Figure~\ref{condensed-j1}, box and colour the even depths (having opposite parity to $j=1$).
+The nucleotides occurring at these depths belong to a balanced set $\mathcal{B}$, and so they must all pair with one another.
+Place at uncoloured depths the parity of the running difference with respect to $\mathcal{B}$.
+Nucleotides whose running difference has even parity (opposite to that of the nucleotides at depth $j=1$) form a new balanced set $\mathcal{B'}$.

-In Figure \ref{it22}, box and colour the height at which the nucleotides of the new balanced set $\mathcal{B'}$ occur.
-All nucleotides at coloured heights must pair with one another.
-The only height remaining uncoloured is $j=1$, all of whose nucleotides can therefore pair only with one another.
-The existence of $\widehat{\tau}$ (in which every nucleotide is paired) then shows that the nucleotides at height $j=1$ must all pair with one another.
+In iteration 2 of Figure~\ref{condensed-j1}, box and colour the depth at which the nucleotides of the new balanced set $\mathcal{B'}$ occur.
+All nucleotides at coloured depths must pair with one another.
+The only depth remaining uncoloured is $j=1$, all of whose nucleotides can therefore pair only with one another.
+The existence of $\widehat{\tau}$ (in which every nucleotide is paired) then shows that the nucleotides at depth $j=1$ must all pair with one another.
 This establishes the claim.

 We shall prove Theorem \ref{main} in Section~\ref{sec:proof} by generalizing this example.